-How I almost made a huge mistake in an exit interview
+How I avoided making a huge mistake in my exit interview.

 When I left my first job, I was frustrated and a little disillusioned.
 I didn’t think my boss had helped me find opportunities I wanted, and I realized that my own performance didn’t matter.